nrwl/nx/packages/linter/README.md

 ## What is It?

-Builders and schematics adding TS and JS lint checks to applications and libraries.
+Executors and generators adding TS and JS lint checks to applications and libraries.

 ## How to Use